 Well, I saw plains, very green mountains, some lakes, rivers, canyons...
 What surprised me was the volcanic rocks in the middle of the plains and the fir trees growing in them.
 It is incredible how nature can be reborn, transformed.

-On the other hand, the climate...laughs- I didn't expect it, and fortunately I had the products Flotte, I used them every day without exception.
+On the other hand, the climate...
+So there -laughs- I didn't expect it, and fortunately I had the products Flotte, I put them on every day without exception.
 I even regretted not having taken several copies.
-The weather changes very quickly, you can be in a t-shirt with 25 degrees and then have a hail storm in the next second.
+The weather changes very quickly, you can be in a t-shirt with 25 degrees and then have a hailstorm in the next second.
 I had rain every day.
-I even spent a day riding in the rain and hail with my raincoat Flotte ! -laughs- So well, weather a bit capricious.
+I even spent a day on horseback in the rain and hail with my raincoat Flotte ! -laughs- So well, the weather is a bit capricious.

 Did you encounter any difficulties at the technical level, content creation...?